adriangalera/adriangalera.github.io/src/content/blog/2022-06-03-combine-two-optionals.md

 ## Java > 9

-In Java 9, the `Optional.or` method is introduced, which enhaces a lot the code for these scenarios.
+In Java 9, the `Optional.or` method is introduced, which enhances a lot the code for these scenarios.
 The code above can be rewritten in a much more understandable fashion:

 ```java
     public String findItem(List<String> items) {